HISPlayer/UnityiOS-SDK/hisplayer-api.md

 #### protected void AddStream(StreamProperties newStream)
 Add a new stream to the list **multiStreamProperties**.
 The stream must be added using this function instead of changing the list manually.

+#### protected void ChangeVideoContent(int playerIndex, int urlIndex)
+Change the video’s url  of a certain player.
+The **playerIndex** is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **urlIndex** is associated with the index of the element in the list of urls.

 #### protected void RemoveStream(int playerIndex)
 Remove a certain player.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void AddVideoContent(int playerIndex, string url)
 Add new content to a certain player.
-If the enableDRM variable is true, a video content with an empty license will be added.
+If the **enableDRM** variable is true, a video content with an empty license will be added.
 The **playerIndex** is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
 The url is the link to the new video.
 Please, make sure the string is correct.

 #### protected void AddVideoContent(int playerIndex, string url, string keyServerUri, string token key = “empty”opt, string token value= “empty”opt)
 Add new content to a certain player and its respective key server uri.
 The enableDRM variable must be true to use this function.
 The **playerIndex** is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
 The url is the link to the new video.
 The keyServerUri is the token key associated with the url.
 Please, make sure the string is correct.